The Most Trying Part of Living a Good Story

-I watched The Lord of the Rings with my son this weekend and was struck by a particular quote.
-It said a lot about the hardship of life and what it takes to live a good story.
+Recently, I watched The Lord of the Rings films with my son and was struck by a important quote.
+It spoke to me about the hardship of life and what it takes to live a good story — and why we sometimes avoid life’s difficulties.

 Frodo: I can’t do this, Sam.